-The American Academy of Health and Wellness educates and prepares students to become licensed practitioners of acupuncture and traditional Chinese medicine (TCM), to advance the profession through lifelong learning and professional development, and to actively support the integration of TCM with the wider U.S. health care system.
+The American Academy of Health and Wellness educates and prepares students to become licensed practitioners of acupuncture and traditional Chinese medicine (TCM), with the ability to practice as independent healthcare providers in a variety of healthcare settings.
+Graduates are prepared to advance the profession through lifelong learning and professional development, and to actively support the integration of TCM with the wider U.S. health care system.